BARGHEST-ngo/_WARD-UI/README.md

 ### 2. Remote forensic acquisition for helplines & expert teams
 For helplines, incident responders, and threat labs.

 We are heavily inspired by the successful work of [AndroidQF](https://github.com/botherder/androidqf) — but aiming to go further — WARD lets you avoid walking non-technical users through complex CLI tools.
+Our experience of having to remote share/call with victims is a high-friction situation that needs a solution.
 In addition, we aim to make sense of the complex data patterns within the forensics aquision, so that it can be distributed and understood by a wide range of analysts at all technical levels.
 When a at-risk HRD runs WARD, and it will:
 - grab a full bugreport + key volatile data
 - wrap it in a tamper-evident case archive